Indians pitcher Corey Kluber is Friday’s Box-Toppers Player of the Day and rises to sixth place in season player rankings.

 National League Batter of the Day—Paul DeJong of the Cardinals hit a three-run homer and went 2-for-5, scoring twice and driving in five runs, in the 12-5 win over the Reds.

-Rankings—Yankees pitcher Luis Severino rises from sixth to fourth place in Box-Toppers season player rankings after earning Player of the Game honors Friday.
+Rankings—Yankees pitcher Luis Severino rises to fifth place in Box-Toppers season player rankings after earning Player of the Game honors Friday.

-Severino (6IP 6H 3R 0BB 10K ND in the 7-5 win over the Tigers) earns 1.0 Box-Toppers point, giving him 17.7 for the season, rising to second place among AL pitchers, behind Chris Sale of the Red Sox (20.1).
+Severino (6IP 6H 3R 0BB 10K ND in the 7-5 win over the Tigers) earns 1.0 Box-Toppers point, giving him 17.7 for the season, rising to third place among AL pitchers.

 This was Severino’s first Box-Toppers point earned since July 1, when he was leading player rankings.
 While it has been almost two months since Severino has earned points, he has earned points in each month of the season so far, including in March, in other words, in six consecutive months.
 However, his July point came on the first day of the month and his August point came on the last day of the month.